dogweather/forkful/content/en/arduino/testing-and-debugging/using-a-debugger.md

 ---
 date: 2024-01-25 20:50:18.871808-07:00
-description: "With the Arduino IDE, you can use Serial prints to debug, but it's a\
+description: "How to: With the Arduino IDE, you can use Serial prints to debug, but\
-  \ bit like using a flashlight to explore a cave.
-For real debugging, you might want\
+  \ it's a bit like using a flashlight to explore a cave.
+For real debugging, you\
-  \ to\u2026"
+  \ might\u2026"
 lastmod: '2024-03-13T22:45:00.325268-06:00'
 model: gpt-4-1106-preview
 summary: With the Arduino IDE, you can use Serial prints to debug, but it's a bit